elementary-Inc/blog/_posts/2024/2024-12-31-os-8-available-now.md

 Language &amp; Region settings now has searchable dropdowns.
 We've also received some feedback from some folks that indicates they were looking here for Keyboard Layout or Date &amp; Time settings, so we more clearly link to both of those locations to help you find what you're looking for.
 If you're not a fan of overlaid scrollbars that disappear when not in use, there's a new setting to always show scrollbars in Desktop → Appearance.
 The Do Not Disturb setting in Notifications settings no longer blocks the whole view and we've updated the design of this pane to better reflect modern design patterns and support RTL language layouts.
 And Housekeeping is now completely handled by elementary's Settings Daemon which uses SystemD timers under the hood.

+## Desktop

-Continuing our big redesign of System Settings, a new paned design has landed for Desktop settings.
+A new paned design has landed for Desktop settings.
 This also includes wallpaper previews on the "Appearance" page.
 You'll notice that the "Dim Wallpaper With Dark Style" option has also moved to the Appearance page where you can see a preview of its effect.

 <figure markdown="1">
 ![System Settings → Desktop → Appearance](/images/{{ page.slug }}/appearance.png)